I teach university students for a living, and getting them to focus on one thing for more than a few minutes is genuinely hard.

 Lay out different textures along a path: a folded towel, some bubble wrap, a smooth baking sheet, a rough doormat.

-Toy cars cover fine motor skills, spatial reasoning, language, creativity, and social skills all at once.
+Toy cars cover fine motor skills, spatial reasoning, vocabulary development, creativity, and social skills all at once.

 They’re open-ended, which means your kid’s imagination does the heavy lifting.